50.054 - Top-down recursive parsing using Parser Combinators

 - If the result's progress is

 has been parsed.
-The parser's behaviour here should be similar to the previous case, except that eb env1
+The parser's behaviour here should be similar to the previous case, except that p2(toks1)

 progress result will always be updated as Consumed

 has consumed anything.
-Thanks Haskell lazy evaluation, the result held by variable cont
+The lazy declaration of the immutable variable cont

-is delayed until it is actually needed.
-Such an optimization allows us to return the progress information Consumed
+is an optimization which allows us to return the progress information Consumed

 when its result is not needed.